orchidsoftware/orchid.software/docs/en/docs/controllers.md

 But if, for example, you already have an implementation of the admin panel and you already have many of your controllers, then rewriting the working code is not at all necessary.
 By following the steps below, you will understand how to show them in the Orchid interface.
 Ultimately, this will shorten the transition time and allow you to upgrade in small increments.

-To create a new controller, you must run the command `make:controller`:
+To create a new controller, use the `make:controller` Artisan command:

 ```php
 php artisan make:controller OrchidController
 ```

-In the `app/Http/Controllers` directory, a new class will be created, change it:
+This will generate a new class in the `app/Http/Controllers` directory.
+You can then modify the class as needed:

 ```php
 namespace App\Http\Controllers;